A categorification for the characteristic polynomial of matroids: Introduction

 \end{thm}

 The paper is organized as follows.
 Section \ref{sec:matroid} reviews basic definitions and notions of matroid theory with some examples.
 Section \ref{sec:construction} provides a construction of the characteristic cohomology groups beginning with defining a quasi-representation to a free $R$-module of rank $r$.
-Section \ref{sec:exactseq} observes the long exact sequences of the cohomology groups associated with the deletion--contraction formula of the characteristic polynomials.
-Compared to other Khovanov-type homologies whose original object has a property of the deletion--contraction or deletion-restriction formula \cite{DL, HGR}, our cohomology has a distinct property irrespective of whether or not the deleted element is a coloop.
+Section \ref{sec:exactseq} proves long exact sequences of the cohomology groups, from which the deletion-contraction formula for characteristic polynomials follows.
+Compared to other Khovanov-type (co)homologies associated with deletion-contraction phenomena \cite{DL,HGR}, our cohomology requires a distinction according to whether the deleted element is a coloop or not.
 Section \ref{sec:properties} investigates the basic properties of our cohomology groups.
 The relation to the relaxation operation of matroids is also studied.
 Section \ref{sec:computation} provides sample computations of our cohomology groups.
 In particular, we compute the cohomology of uniform matroids with small numbers.
 Finally, Section \ref{sec:relation} compares our cohomology group with two others: characteristic cohomology for hyperplane arrangements and chromatic cohomology for graphs.